proxer/ProxerLibJava/README.md

         .build();
 ```

 > The token is only stored in memory with the default `LoginTokenManager`.
-This means, that you lose the login information, when the application terminates.
+This means, that you lose the login information when the application terminates.
 You may want to persist it into a `File` or `SharedPreferences` on `Android`.

 ### Utils